kenichi/angelo/README.md

 Note: There currently is no "standalone" capability where one can define route handlers at the top level.

 Things will feel very familiar to anyone experienced with Sinatra.
 Inside the subclass, you can define route handlers denoted by HTTP verb and path.
-Unlike Sinatra, the only acceptable return value from a route block is the body of the response in full.
-Chunked response support was recently added to Reel, and look for that support in Angelo soon.
+One acceptable return value from a route block is the body of the response in full as a `String`.
+Another is a `Hash` if the content type is set to `:json`.
+Finally, you may return any object that responds to `#each(&block)` if the transfer encoding is set to `:chunked`.
+There is also a `chunked_response` helper that will take a block, set the transfer encoding, and return an appropriate object for you.

+There is also [Mustermann](#mustermann) support for full-on, Sinatra-like path matching and params.

 Angelo also features `before` and `after` blocks, just like Sinatra.
-The one difference lies in how after blocks are handled.
-See the Errors section below for more info.

-There is also [Mustermann](#mustermann) support for full-on, Sinatra-like path matching and params.
+Filters are ordered as defined, and called in that order.
+When defined without a path, they run for all matched requests.
+With a path, the path must match exactly for the block to be called.
+If `Angelo::Mustermann` is included, the paths are interpreted as a Mustermann pattern and params are merged.
+For more info on the difference in how after blocks are handled, see the Errors section below for more info.

 ### Websockets!